thomasclausen/nord-custom-login-form/README.md

+# Description

-Customizes the standard login form (for private pages) in WordPress.
+Simple functionality plugin that customizes the standard login form (for private pages).

+# Examples

+It can be seen in action here [http://www.svommeklubbennord.dk/login/](http://www.svommeklubbennord.dk/login/)